Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Model and Approach

 \section{Model and Approach}

-We study the continuous-time quantum walk of spinless fermions on a one-dimensional lattice, focusing on the interacting off-diagonal Aubry-Andr\'e-Harper (AAH) model with quasiperiodic modulation.
+We study the QW of spinless fermions or hardcore bosons on a one-dimensional lattice, focusing on the interacting off-diagonal AAH model with periodic hopping modulation.
 The corresponding Hamiltonian is given by -

-Here, $\hat{c}^{\dagger}_{i}$ ($\hat{c}_{i}$) represents the fermionic creation (annihilation) operator at site $i$. $J$ represents nearest-neighbour hopping strength and $\hat{n}_i$ is the number operator at the site $i$.
+Here, $\hat{c}^{\dagger}_{i}$ ($\hat{c}_{i}$) represents the fermionic creation (annihilation) operator at site $i$. $J$ represents nearest-neighbour hopping strength and $\hat{n}_i$ is the local number operator at the site $i$.
 The hopping term introduces inhomogeneity through a cosine modulation with strength $\lambda_J$.
-This cosine modulation has periodicity $T$ and phase factor $\phi_J$. $V$ denotes the nearest-neighbor interaction among particles.
-It is noteworthy that this Hamiltonian can be realized in a one-dimensional bosonic system within the hardcore limit.
+This cosine modulation has periodicity $T$ and phase factor $\phi_J$. $V$ denotes the nearest-neighbour interaction among particles.
 Our analysis focuses on cases where $T$ is commensurate and an integer, specifically emphasizing on $T=2$ throughout the report.
-Our studies focused on the continuous-time quantum walk, following the unitary time evolution protocol described as -
+Our studies focused on the continuous-time quantum walk, following the unitary time evolution of the time independent Hamiltonian given in Eq.~\ref{eq:Ham_eq}, described as -

 where $|\psi(0)\rangle$ representing some initial state.
 To comprehend the dynamics, we compute the local observable density evolution of the particles through -